rapon232/MediVR/README.md

   8. To save all reproduced slices, hit the **Save Images** button.
 They will appear in .PNG format in the MediVR/Saved Slices directory on the Quest's internal storage.
   3. To reset cutting plane position and window, hit the **↺** button.
   4. To go back to menu and quit or choose different study, hit **Open Menu** button.
   10. The right wall has 10 interactive fields for comparing slices.
-To pin them, drag them near to the field and release.
+To pin slices to wall, drag them near to the field and release.
 To remove, either delete or drag outside screen.

+---

 ## License & Copyright

 © Dimitar Tahov 2020

-Student @ [HTW Berlin] (https://www.htw-berlin.de), [Gesundheitselektronik] (https://ge-bachelor.htw-berlin.de) Bachelor's thesis under Prof. Dr.-Ing.
+Student @ [HTW Berlin](https://www.htw-berlin.de), [Gesundheitselektronik](https://ge-bachelor.htw-berlin.de) Bachelor's thesis under Prof. Dr.-Ing.
 Kay Otto

 ---